 You need to clearly articulate what the device is, what it does, and precisely what has changed.
 This includes detailed specifications, diagrams, and a side-by-side comparison with the predicate device.
 Leaving gaps in this area forces the FDA to guess, and they won’t—they’ll send it back with questions, which is the last thing you want.

-Handling Product Codes and Risk Management
+Getting Product Codes and Risk Management Right

 Choosing the correct product code for your device is a crucial first step.
 Identifying the product code incorrectly can misclassify your device, leading to significant delays as your submission gets rerouted or rejected.
 This code determines the device classification, necessary standards, and the specific FDA reviewers who will handle your file, so it’s essential to get it right from the start.